 Ethylene is a group of plant growth regulators which are widely used for ripening fruits and for the production of more flowers and fruits.

-Ethylene is a small hydrocarbon, the colorless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
+Ethylene is a small hydrocarbon, the colourless flammable gas which is denoted by a formula C2H4 or H2C=CH2.
 Ethene is the IUPAC name for ethylene.
-It has a “sweet and musky” odor when it is pure.
+It has a “sweet and musky” odour when it is pure.
 It is the simplest alkene and also the second simplest unsaturated hydrocarbon C2H2.

-Ethylene is abundantly used in chemical industry, and the polyethylene is extremely produced using ethylene.
-In common words, Polyethylene is plastic that we use in the daily activity.
-Further, ethylene is also used in agriculture to ripen fruits, germination of the seed, etc.
+Ethylene is abundantly used in the chemical industry, and the polyethene is extremely produced using ethylene.
+Further, ethylene is also used in agricultural practices to ripen fruits, germination of the seed, etc.

 Ethylene is a hydrocarbon.
 As the name suggests it has four atoms of hydrogen bonds that are paired with carbon atoms with a double bond.
 All these six atoms H-C-H form an angle of 117.4°, close to the 120° to form a hybridized carbon sp².
 Further, the bond is rigid about the C-C bond with high energy process by breaking the π-bond.